emoses/emoses.org/content/posts/emacs-custom-auth-source.md

 (add-hook 'auth-source-backend-parser-functions #'auth-source-backends-parser-macos-keychain)
 ```

 This is promising!
-The function looks like it takes the entry in `auth-sources` and returns an `auth-source-backend` if the entry is a string or symbol that looks like `'macos-keychain-generic`, and it has a `:search-function` that searches the keychain.
+The function looks like it takes the entry in `auth-sources` and returns an `auth-source-backend` if the entry is a string or symbol that looks like `macos-keychain-generic`, and it has a `:search-function` that searches the keychain.
 Let's copy-paste some code and see where it gets us.

 ```elisp
    (defun auth-source-git-credential-helper-search (&rest TODO)